TestRunnerSRL/OoT-Randomizer-Wiki/Settings Information.md

 ## Base Rom

 Specify the input ROM that will be used by the randomizer.
 Please be sure it is OoT US v1.0.

+OoT JP v1.0 will be supported in future releases.
+In the meantime, you can convert a J rom by editing address 0x3E, which is set to 0x4A (an ASCII 'J') to 0x45 (an ASCII 'E').
+If the rom is byteswapped, the value will instead be somewhere between address 0x3C and 0x3F

 ## Output Directory